 We look forward to the possibility of working with you for your special day!

-If you are interested in holding your wedding and/or wedding reception at College Park Church, please complete the Wedding Request Form.
+If you are interested in holding your wedding at College Park Church, please contact Amy Spencer.